American Family Insurance Dreams Foundation

 American Family Insurance Dreams Foundation hosts two funding cycles a year and utilizes a two-step process which includes a Letter of Intent (LOI) and Full grant proposal.
 Organizations may submit an online Letter of Intent (LOI) to initiate the grant process.
 If the LOI is approved for full proposal submission, the organization will be notified and sent a link to submit the full proposal for consideration.
 All organizations will be notified of their LOI status by email.
 Full grant submissions will be reviewed internally and then grants will be awarded.
 Non-profit organizations are only permitted to submit one LOI per grant cycle.

-- Notifications to non-profit organizations about the status of their LOI: late April
+- Notifications to non-profit organizations about the status of their LOI: Early September

-- Grant award notification and disbursement: early July
+- Grant award notification and disbursement: Early December

 With limited funds, the process is highly competitive, and we are only able to support a small portion of the total number of grant requests received.